mdsadiq/lighthouse-compare/README.md

 ## Usage

 How to consume:
-if this is your first time working with github actions, then use the below example. if you have already worked on it, go for code snippet
+If this is your first time working with github actions, then use the below example.
+If you have already worked on it, go for 2nd code snippet

 ```yaml
 jobs: